The house should have meant nothing to me. She shouldn’t have mattered to me at all.

 By definition, I guess, the constant research and captivating articles were gateway drugs to what happened next, which was that I found myself quite literally in her gateways.
 The first hit is always the best, I understand, and don’t I know it: I will never forget the first-time thrill of pushing the gate on the lane near the realtor sign and finding it unlocked.
 In no time, I was on the other side of it, alone with her inside the fence; predictably, as I got to know her better, as I got hooked, things escalated.
 I got bolder.
 I took more chances.
 I started using the nearly-hidden gate on her other side, my arms scratched with long track marks from the brambles there that hid me from view, that made me less likely to get caught.
 Sometimes I even tried to get my friends hooked, bringing them by to take in her majesty, to see how amazing she was.

 But it was clear from the start of these illicit visits that something had happened since the listing photos; it was like the life had gone out of her.
 No one ever came by to see her, and I wondered if and how everyone she’d loved her had given up on her.
 I wondered how things could have grown so sadly neglected in slightly more than a year since the listing; how the grounds, neatly manicured in the picture, could have become so wildly overgrown.
 Through the wavy-paned windows you could see that the house was the only thing worse than empty, which was littered with oddly recent household items and baby things and board games scattered on the floor.
-Riddled with odd collections of personal items that no one had bothered to collect.
+Riddled with odd collections of personal items no one had bothered to collect.

 When the salvage guys started showing up, I knew we didn’t have much time.
-One day I arrived to find the cobblestones in front of the garage had been taken up; on another, her verdigris copper lanterns were missing, too, the wires left exposed.
+One day I arrived to find the cobblestones in front of the garage had been taken up; on another, her verdigris copper lanterns were missing, too, the wires left dangerously exposed.
 Paths that had been brick turned to sand, and when I saw her wavy-glassed windows and doors stacked in the backs of pickups, I knew the end was near.
 Eager (as stalkers often are) for even a piece of her, I decided to ask one of the guys where the salvage was headed; I thought maybe I could buy something to remember her by, a memento of our time together.
-But when I approached the open front door, I was greeted by silence and a bashful staircase, its banister and gracefully carved stair skirts half-removed.
+But when I approached the open front door, I was greeted only by silence and a bashful staircase, its banister and gracefully carved stair skirts half-removed.
 “Hello?”
 I called into the open door, listening carefully—hopefully— for a long time.
 But there was never any answer.

 My brain scrambled clumsily, trying to sort the information coming in.
 The old house.
 Something wrong.
 If anyone had been with me, I would have grabbed their arm and asked, in the panicky way that does not even allow for an answer, “What’s going on?
 What’s happening?”
-But I was alone, and all I could do was stand and gape, trying to figure out why something seemed to be missing between her chimneys, why there was blue sky, what was wrong, what was out of place.
+But I was alone, so all I could do was stand and gape, trying to figure out why something seemed to be missing between her chimneys, why there was blue sky.
+What was wrong, what was out of place.
 The sound again, the awful screech and groan, and then a giant arm with a toothed bucket, rising into that same part of blue sky, cruelly presenting, like a cat with a dead mouse, huge clutches of splintered parts of her in its teeth.

 It was the Shell House.
 Her whole middle, between the chimneys, was missing, and from a horrible, fatal gash in her side, a single white curtain waved in surrender.
 She was, I knew—in the way you know such things—already gone.